Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Quick Navigation

-Tapu Lele is a Legendary Pokémon from the Alola region.
+Tapu Lele is a Legendary Pokémon from the Alola region and one of the four Island Guardians in Pokémon lore.

 • Type: Psychic / Fairy